rapidfish/personnummer/README.md

 # Swedish Personnummer (and Samordningsnummer) - Verify/Extract/Analyze/Repair/Create

 ## Java API to handle everything Swedish Personnummer

-Validate any Swedish Personnummer or Samordningsnummer in a fast, comprehensive manner, yet simple to use!
+Extract information from any Swedish Personnummer (or Samordningsnummer) in a comprehensive manner, yet fast and simple to use!

-Gather statistics from a collection of peronnummer using included helper classes.
+Gather statistics from collections of peronnummer/samordningsnummer using included helper classes.
 Generate personnummer, sometimes useful for test developers when a personnummer has to 'make it through' form validation etc.